ovh/docs/pages/manage_and_operate/observability/logs_data_platform/usecase_mysql_slow_queries/guide.en-asia.md

 long_query_time = 0.5
 ```

-If you add theses lines to your MySQL configuration file and restart it, MySQL will then log any query taking longer than 0.5 second to complete in the file */var/log/mysql/slow-queries.log*
+If you add these lines to your MySQL configuration file and restart it, MySQL will then log any query taking longer than 0.5 seconds to complete in the file */var/log/mysql/slow-queries.log*

 Here is a sample of the lines produced by the slow query log: